I can’t go too long without baking a pie. It’s in my DNA! And this summer has provided

 A light, bright. fresh blueberry pie with a lavender scented crust.

-- 1 double crust of my Perfect Pie Pastry see archives
+- 1 double crust of my Perfect Pie Pastry see the Pantry section for the recipe

 - 1/5 tsp dried lavender crushed or chopped